tasmota/docs/docs/VL53Lxx.md

 1. GPIOa to `I2C SDA`
 2. GPIOb to `I2C SCL`

 On ESP8266 almost any GPIO can be used for I2C except for GPIO15.
-However the standard is to use GPIO4 (D1) for I2C SCL and GPIO5 (D2) for I2C SDA.
+However the standard is to use GPIO4 (D2) for I2C SDA and GPIO5 (D1) for I2C SCL.

 On ESP32 any pin can be assigned to I2C.